-If a student is undecided or unsure of which endorsement he/she wants, the Multidisciplinary Studies endorsement may be the best option.
+If a student is undecided or unsure of which endorsement to choose, the Multidisciplinary Studies endorsement may be the best option.
 This endorsement allows flexibility with courses while still preparing them for college and the workforce.

 Keep in mind it is also possible for students to earn more than one endorsement if they have multiple interests.